rive-app/rive-react/README.md

 #### Parameters

-- `riveParams`: Set of parameters that are passed to the Rive.js `Rive` class constructor. `null` and `undefined` can be passed to conditionally display the .rive file.
+- `riveParams`: Set of parameters that are passed to the Rive.js `Rive` class constructor. `null` and `undefined` can be passed to conditionally display the .riv file.
 - `opts`: Rive React specific options.

 #### Return Values